Tag Archive: Pyramid Energy

 • Wellington Rocks: 85 Bishops’s Down: A mysterious and enigmatic place, not neccesarly what it seems.
 It is said it was originally a stone -age settlement but it’s history goes back much further.
 A saying goes that whoever touches the rocks, so to embrace, will truly know it’s meaning and purpose… These day families use it as a picnic site, with many hours spent clamboring over the rocks by the children, unaware of it’s mysterious history.
 Certainly an aspect of ‘hidden histories’ at play here.

-Day four: Friday 26th November 2022: Rest Day in France: After yesterdays very long day and mega journey, driving right down into southern France for a couple of night’s pit stop, we enjoyed recuperation, inspiration and rest at Longere.
+Day four: Saturday 26th November 2022: Rest Day in France: After yesterdays very long day and mega journey, driving right down into southern France for a couple of night’s pit stop, we enjoyed recuperation, inspiration and rest at Chatres-sur-Cher, Loir-et-Cher, Centre-Val de-Loire, Longere.

 Day five: Sunday 27th November 2022: